 Yes.
 Until the pipe has fully thawed, leave your faucet open for the water to escape.
 Leaving faucets open at a trickle during cold weather can prevent them from freezing up.

 As water freezes, its molecular structure changes to a hexagonal shape.
-This shape takes up more space than the molecules in liquid form.
-This change alone is not the reason pipes burst.
-What happens is that this ice pushes up against the liquid water and blocks it from flowing.
+This shape takes up more space than the molecules in liquid form but the change alone is not the reason pipes burst.
+What happens is that built up ice pushes up against the liquid water and blocks it from flowing.
 The water behind the ice can always push back to its source but water in front of the ice has nowhere to go – especially if your faucet isn’t open.
 Eventually the pressure will burst your pipe in an area that wasn’t actually frozen.

-Turn of your water supply immediately at the main shut off valve.
+Turn off your water supply immediately at the main shut off valve.
 Prevent damage to your home by stopping all water from coming into your home.
 Your main shutoff valve should be near your water meter where the city water line connects to your home.
-Some experts recommend shutting the main valve before thawing pipes to prevent potential disaster if a pipe bursts.
+Some experts recommend shutting the main valve before thawing pipes to prevent potential disaster if a pipe bursts during the melting process.

 If your toilet won’t flush or your drains are backed up because of a frozen sewer line underground, your best bet is to call a professional.
 We can use a boring tool with a warm water jet to open frozen pipes that are otherwise difficult to reach.